gerd-moellmann/emacs-with-cl-packages/README.md

 `C-h i d m emacs RET s gerd RET`

+Former head maintainer for Emacs 21 who didn't use Emacs for 2ß years after stepping down, and who doesn't consider himself a member of the GNU/Emacs project today.

+I don't follow `emacs-devel` or `emacs-bugs`.

-## What's not there/not supported
+## What's the plan?

-* Documentation
-* Tests
+None.

+## Features

-## Common Lisp packages
+### Common Lisp packages (not ported)

-### What's there

 You can use packages much like in Common Lisp.
-For details, read `lisp/emacs-lisp/pkg.el` and `src/pkg.c`, and maybe `admin/cl-packages.org`, although I haven't kept that up-to-date for some time, I guess.
+For details, read `lisp/emacs-lisp/pkg.el` and `src/pkg.c`.

-### What's the plan?

-None.
-I don't think CL packages will land in Emacs in my lifetime.
-The resistance against this, or anything CL for that matter, is simply too high among current Emacs maintainers.

-So, why do this?
-Because I can.
-Some people like to tinker with their init files, others go a step further :-).

-## New GC

-This is an incremental and generational GC that is based on Ravenbrook MPS.
+### Incremental and generational GC (ported)

-I ported this to mainline Emacs (branch feature/igc on `savannah.gnu.org`) and it was developed further there and here.
-At the moment the future of this branch is unclear.

-Works well for me on macOS.
-I'm using this daily.
+GC based on Ravenbrook MPS, ported to mainstream Emacs in early 2024, branch `feature/igc`.

-## Child frames on ttys
+### Child frames and tooltips on ttys (ported and landed)

-This has meanwhile landed in master on savannah.
+Ported to mainstream Emacs and has landed in master.

-## DTrace support
+### DTrace support (not ported)

-My Emacs is now beginning to be a DTrace USDT provider.
+DTrace USDT provider.
 Configure `--with-dtrace=no` to disable it.
 This is only tested on macOS.
-Development is ongoing in a very slow pace.

-## TTY menus in Lisp
+### TTY menus in Lisp (not ported)

-This is an implementation of TTY menus that is entirely written in Emacs Lisp.
-See lisp/tm.el.
-That file can also be used with a current master from savannah.
+See `lisp/tm.el`.
+Can also can be used with mainstream master.
 Use `M-x tm-menu-mode` to activate.
 See the doc string of that function.
 The menu's behavior is patterned after what macOS does.

-It's unclear at the moment if that will land in GNU because I haven't offered it for inclusion, and reason for that is that I'm not interested in the inevitable discussions about the macOS menu behavior and whatnot.

-## Markers, Text indices, and marker vectors
+### Markers, Text indices, and marker vectors (ported)

-Emacs internal text encoding is an extended UTF-8.
-Characters can be between 1 and 5 bytes long in this encoding.
-Such a variable-length representation requires a conversion between character and byte positions.

-This position conversion is currently sped up in Emacs by consulting the doubly-linked list of markers that each buffer has.
-Each marker contains a character and a byte position.
-A heuristic is used to pick a suitable marker from whose known position one can scan forward or backward in the buffer text to convert character to byte positions and vice versa.

-This has some problems:

-- Adding a marker is O(1), but deleting a marker is O(N).

-- Iteration over markers to update them when text is inserted/deleted accesses memory all over the place, the marker objects.

-- A possibly large number of "cache marker" are produced to make it more likely that the heuristic finds suitable markers.

-- The heuristic doesn't really work in some use cases.

-What I've done here is:

-- Add text indices: A text index is a data structure which supports such position conversions with predictable performance and without relying on markers and heuristics.
-The implementation can be found in `text-index.c`.
-Please read the comment at the start of that file for details.
+A text index is a data structure which supports byte/character position conversions with predictable performance.
+See `text-index.c`.
+A marker vector is used as replacement for doubly-linked lists of markers, with better performance.
+See `marker-vector.c`.
+Port found in `scratch/text-index`.

-- Add marker vectors: I had already changed the doubly-linked list of markers to use marker vectors in igc.
-This is now ported to the non-igc case, so that both can use a common implementation.
-(Please note that `feature/igc` still uses the old implementation.
-It will use the new one should this land in master.)

-- Remove positions from markers: Store the character position of a marker in the marker vector and compute the byte position as needed using text indices.
-This allows position adjustments when text changes t be done by iterating over the marker vector without touching other memory.

-### Status

-I am using this on a daily basis.

-There is also a branch `scratch/text-index` on savannah where I ported this to master.
-If that lands in master or when is unclear.
-Stefan Monnier seems interested, and has run some benchmarks that look good.
-One notorious case was sped up by 2 orders of magnitude in an early version.

-## Emacs Mac Port
+## Emacs Mac Port (not ported)

-Now merged https://github.com/jdtsmith/emacs-mac, so you can build `--with-mac` as an alternative to `with-ns`.

-I have ported `igc` to `mac`.
+I am using `mac` instead of `NS`.
+See https://github.com/jdtsmith/emacs-mac, Also ported `igc` to `mac`.